ghubnerr/blog-website-template/README.md

 - `body-parser`
 - `ejs`
 - `lodash`
+- `mongoose`
+- `dotenv`

 2. In the `app.js` file, you can modify the homeStartingContent, aboutStartingContent, and contactStartingContent variables to customize the starting content of the respective pages.
 You can also edit the footer to your liking.
 3. In the terminal, run the following command to start the server: ```node app.js```
+4. Create a separate `.env` file according to the sample file and edit your environment variables from there

 ## Accessing the Application
 You can access the blog website by opening your web browser and visiting `http://localhost:3000`.